rt007/escape-call-app/README.md

 # Escape Call - One-Tap Fake Incoming Call

-A lightweight system that triggers a **real incoming phone call** to your Android device with a single tap.
+A lightweight app that triggers a **real incoming phone call** to your Android device with a single tap.
 Perfect for politely exiting conversations.

 ```
 Android App (Button / Widget)